Headstone Safety Programme

 What method are you going to use to contact families?

-Regrettably it is impracticable to provide prior written notification to each of the many thousand of grave owners having a headstone on their grave that a memorial safety programme is about to commence.
+Current legislation allows the Council to make safe an immediately dangerous memorial without notification to the grave owner.
+Regrettably it is impracticable to provide prior written notification to each of the many thousands of grave owners having a headstone on their grave that a memorial safety programme is underway.

 Is it safe to visit the cemetery whilst the safety programme is in progress?